Lakhimpur violence: Congress delegation meets President, demands sacking of MoS Ajay Mishra | Politics

 - India

-A delegation of Congress leaders, including former party president Rahul Gandhi, on Wednesday met President Ram Nath Kovind demanding the immediate dismissal of Minister of State for Home Ajay Kumar Mishra over the Lakhimpur Kheri violence.
+A delegation of Congress leaders, including former party president Rahul Gandhi, on Wednesday met President Ram Nath Kovind demanding the immediate dismissal of Minister of State for Home Ajay Kumar Mishra over the Lakhimpur Kheri violence, and an impartial judicial probe by two sitting judges of the Supreme Court.

 The delegation of senior Congress leaders also presented a memorandum of facts about the Lakhimpur Kheri incident to the President.

-Four farmers were among eight people killed in the violence on October 3.
+Four farmers were among eight people killed in the violence in Lakhimpur Kheri on October 3.

-The Congress has been demanding the immediate dismissal of the Union Minister of State for Home whose son Ashish has been named in the FIR and is accused of mowing down farmers in Lakhimpur Kheri on October 3, and strict action against the accused in the killing of farmers.
+Gandhi told reporters after the meeting that he conveyed to the President that the MoS Home should resign to ensure an impartial probe in the Lakhimpur violence as his son Ashish is an accused in the matter.

-Ashish was arrested on Saturday by the Uttar Pradesh Police in connection with the violence.
+Ashish Mishra, who has been named in the FIR and is accused of mowing down farmers in Lakhimpur Kheri, was arrested on Saturday by the Uttar Pradesh Police.
+Gandhi demanded that to ensure justice, two sitting Supreme Court judges should probe the incident and those who have committed the murders should be punished.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)